Abhi-sigma/logs-analysis/readme.md

 Two views namely requests and popular_article are created, when you run psql -d news create_view.sql.You can check them out by connecting to news database at psql prompt and using select statements once you  had run the script.

 Sql query which creates these view:

  ###popular_article View
  -------------------------------------------------------------------------------------
- CREATE OR REPLACE VIEW POPULAR_ARTICLE AS
+ CREATE OR REPLACE VIEW popular_article AS
- SELECT ARTICLES.TITLE AS TITLE,AUTHORS.NAME AS NAME,
+ SELECT articles.title AS TITLE,authors.name AS NAME,
- COUNT(ARTICLES.TITLE) AS VIEWS FROM ARTICLES,LOG,AUTHORS
+ COUNT(articles.title) AS VIEWS FROM articles,log,authors
- WHERE ARTICLES.AUTHOR=AUTHORS.ID AND LOG.PATH = '/ARTICLE/' || ARTICLES.SLUG
+ WHERE articles.author=authors.id AND log.path = '/article/' || articles.slug
- GROUP BY ARTICLES.TITLE,AUTHORS.NAME ORDER BY VIEWS DESC;
+ GROUP BY articles.title,authors.name ORDER BY VIEWS DESC;

  ------------------------------------------------------------------------------------------------
   ###requests View

  CREATE OR REPLACE VIEW REQUESTS AS
- SELECT ALL_REQUEST.DATET,ALL_REQUEST.TOTAL_REQUEST,
+ SELECT all_request.datet, all_request.total_request,
- REQUEST_FAILS.FAILURES FROM
+ request_fails.failures FROM
- (SELECT (DATE(LOG.TIME))
+ (SELECT (DATE(log.time))
- AS DATET,COUNT(DATE(LOG.TIME)) AS TOTAL_REQUEST
+ AS DATET,COUNT(DATE(log.time)) AS TOTAL_REQUEST
- FROM LOG GROUP BY DATE(LOG.TIME)) AS ALL_REQUEST
+ FROM LOG GROUP BY DATE(log.time)) AS ALL_REQUEST
  JOIN
- (SELECT DATE(LOG.TIME) AS DATEF,COUNT(LOG.STATUS)
+ (SELECT DATE(log.time) AS DATEF,COUNT(log.status)
-  AS FAILURES FROM LOG WHERE LOG.STATUS !='200 OK' GROUP BY DATE(LOG.TIME),LOG.STATUS) AS REQUEST_FAILS
+  AS FAILURES FROM log WHERE log.status !='200 OK' GROUP BY DATE(log.time),log.status) AS REQUEST_FAILS
-  ON ALL_REQUEST.DATET = REQUEST_FAILS.DATEF ORDER BY ALL_REQUEST.DATET;
+  ON all_request.datet = request_fails.datef ORDER BY all_request.datet;

  ------------------------------------------------------------------------------------